 Tattoo flash is a staple of the industry.
 When you imagine yourself in a tattoo shop, you likely envision all kinds of tattoo designs hanging on the walls of the waiting area.
 This art is called “flash.”
 Flash has a couple of different purpose in addition to decorating the shop.

-First of all, it offers ready-to-go designs for customers who are able to find something on the walls (or within binders) that they like.
-Tattooists could simply use the flash design to ink the customer on the spot.
+Nowadays, flash offers ready-to-go designs for customers who are down to just pick something off the walls (or within binders) that they like.
+Tattooist simply use the flash design, create a quick outline (if they didn’t have one already), and can have the customer in and out fairly quickly.

 This was the typical use for flash until fairly recently.
 Nowadays, flash is used more as a reference point.
-Customers look at a shop’s flash to get ideas and then customize them for their own desires.
+Customers look at a shop’s flash to get ideas and then customize them for their own designs.
 Often, a client will come through the door with a good idea of what he or she wants.
-Looking through flash designs can provide an idea of style, size, and coloring for what they’re envisioning.
+Looking through flash designs can provide an idea of style, size, and coloring for what they’re envisioning, but an artist is generally expected to be able to create a custom design for each client, either based on this flash, or another reference the client brings in.

 The old-school method of creating flash is to draw it by hand…